Free personalized radio that

-The God Knows Its True EP soon followed, but although American major labels came courting, the band still owed Matador one more record.
+The God Knows It's True EP soon followed, but although American major labels came courting, the band still owed Matador one more record.
 They submitted The King, a ramshackle collection of instrumentals capped off by a tongue-in-cheek rendition of Madonna's "Like a Virgin."
 Instead, the record was summarily rejected by Matador honcho Gerard Cosloy, and after paying Cosloy what they felt the remainder of their contract was worth, Teenage Fanclub signed to Geffen.

-Although the title of the 1993 follow-up Thirteen served immediate notice that Teenage Fanclub's Big Star fetish continued unabated, the album's bitter lyrical outlook and heavier guitar sound owed much to Neil Young, while the epic closer, "Gene Clark," honored the pioneering Byrds co-founder.
+Although the title of the 1993 follow-up, Thirteen, served immediate notice that Teenage Fanclub's Big Star fetish continued unabated, the album's bitter lyrical outlook and heavier guitar sound owed much to Neil Young, while the epic closer, "Gene Clark," honored the pioneering Byrds co-founder.
 Critical reception was decidedly icy, however, and in 1994, O'Hare was dismissed from the lineup, briefly resurfacing in Mogwai before mounting his own project, the Telstar Ponies.
-Ex-Soup Dragon Paul Quinn assumed drumming duties for the 1995 follow-up, the shimmering Grand Prix; by now, however, whatever critical cachet the Fannies had amassed was long gone, and after the disc sold poorly on both sides of the Atlantic, Geffen dropped the group from its roster.
-Sony picked up their contract just long enough for a U.S. release of 1997's Songs From Northern Britain, which again made few waves outside of the power pop faithful.
+Ex-Soup Dragon Paul Quinn assumed drumming duties for the 1995 follow-up, the shimmering Grand Prix; by now, however, whatever critical cachet the Fanclub had amassed was long gone, and after the disc sold poorly on both sides of the Atlantic, Geffen dropped the group from its roster.
+Sony picked up their contract just long enough for a U.S. release of 1997's Songs from Northern Britain, which again made few waves outside of the power pop faithful.
 Quinn left Teenage Fanclub in the midst of completing 2000's Howdy!
 More setbacks were to follow as Sony refused to release Howdy in the United States.
-The album eventually recieved distribution via Thirsty Ear in 2001, a year after its original release.
+The album eventually received distribution via Thirsty Ear in 2001, a year after its original release.

 Track List: Shadows